 Certificate of no impediment

-All completed forms must be sent to your local tax office, who will then process your case and if you fulfill the requirements to get married in Norway, they will send you a certificate of no impediment.
+All completed forms must be sent to your local tax office.
+The tax administration will then process your case, and if you fulfill the requirements to get married in Norway, they will send you a certificate of no impediment.

 Once you have received your certificate of no impediment, you must send it to the wedding official who is going to perform your wedding ceremony.
 If you include the address of your wedding official on the personal declaration form, the Norwegian Tax Administration will send the certificate directly to them.

 The wedding ceremony

-You can choose the type of wedding ceremony you prefer, for example, you may choose to have a church wedding or a civil wedding ceremony.
+You can choose the type of wedding ceremony you prefer, for example a church wedding or a civil wedding ceremony.
 Norwegian municipalities are responsible for civil wedding ceremonies.

 After the marriage ceremony has taken place, the wedding official must send the documents to the Norwegian Tax Administration.

 It is possible to draw up marriage agreements in Norway to regulate the ownership of a couple’s assets/property.
-If this is not done, assets/property are automatically regulated by Norwegian marriage legislation.
+There are statutory requirements for how a marriage pact is to be established and designed.

 You can find more information about marriage abroad and marriage with a foreign citizen on the Norwegian Tax Administration’s website.